 Thankfully, Mel had kindly put some items aside that she thought I might like.
 And the lovely Wheels and Dollbaby girls also, with a little persuasion, went through every inch of the boutique, looking for anything in my size leaving me only to tear the clothes from the shop mannequins to check that they weren’t hiding smalls.
 What can I say It’s Beyond My Control.

 One word of advice, if you really like something you see on their website don’t hesitate to hit the “add to cart” button or you will regret not buying it in the morning.
 After all

 P.S.
 A little bird told me that the new Wheels & Dollbaby Spring Summer 2017 collection “La Mayfair Affair” is out tomorrow at 10 am Australian Eastern Time.
 So… Let the fastest and most devoted Dollbaby win but remember who you’re up against 😉

 Now without further ado, I’m presenting pictures from a shoot, wearing my latest purchase the Wheels and Dollbaby Irma La Douce (the name of a character played by Shirley MacLaine in a 1963 film of the same title) pencil skirt, and the Poison Ivy Snake cardigan.
-The satin skirt is brilliantly designed with a double-layered stretch that creates the perfect silhouette and the cardigan with a snake made using gold sequins which gives it a real feel of the 1930s Hollywood glamour.
+The satin skirt is brilliantly designed with a double-layered stretch that creates the perfect silhouette and the cardigan with a snake is made using gold sequins which gives it a real feel of 1930s Hollywood glamour.